 Today’s guest post is by Jacqueline Coleburn and Anthony Mullan.
 Jackie is a rare book cataloger at the Library of Congress and is cataloging the Library’s rare children’s books.
 Peter Parley books are a particular interest of hers.
 These books, which were very popular in the 1830s, 40s, and 50s, offer insight into the evolution […]

-This post was written by Business Reference librarian Natalie Burclaff.
 In the business world, unicorns are private startups valued at over one billion dollars.
-However, if you search for books with the subject of unicorns in our collections, you’re more likely to find titles like Unicorns: The Myths, Legends and Lore or Unicorns and Other […]
+However, if you search for books with the subject of unicorns in our collections, you’re more likely to find titles like Unicorns: The Myths, Legends and Lore or Unicorns and Other Magical Creatures.
+The term unicorn, according to the Oxford Dictionary, […]

 Today’s guest post is by Michael Sconzo, an intern from the University of Virginia in the Science, Technology, and Business Division.
 Using inspiration and access to the extensive collections of the Library Congress, Michael was asked to write blog posts on the theme of transportation.
 After reflection, he chose to write on the impact of […]